Aiven-Open/klaw-docs/docs/docs/HowTo/subscriptions/Request-a-subscription.md

     -   For Aiven for Apache Kafka environment, there are no consumer groups but a Service account has to be specified.

-4. Select the ACL type : Producer (write access on the topic) or Consumer (read access on the topic).
+4. Select the ACL type: Producer (write access on the topic) or Consumer (read access on the topic).

 5.

-    For the ACL type : Producer
+    For the ACL type: Producer

     -   Select Pattern type LITERAL (on one topic) or PREFIXED (on all topics with the same prefix).